-Analysis of EMSI Job postings for the occupations above in the period April 2021-October 2021 indicates that there was an average posting intensity for these roles of 8:1 in this period, which is higher than for the Cheshire and Warrington economy as a whole, which was 7:1.
+Analysis of EMSI Job postings for the occupations above in the period April 2021-October 2021 indicates that there was an average posting intensity for these roles of 8:1 in this period, which is higher than for the C&W economy as a whole, which was 7:1.
 This suggests that the sector has more difficulty filling roles than average, with the highest posting intensity of 9:1 being for Programmers and Software Development Professionals.
 By October 2021, the highest percentage increases in job postings compared to pre-pandemic levels were for: IT Operations Technicians; IT User Support Technicians; and Sales Accounts and Business Development Managers.
-There is a significant under-representation of females in digital jobs and in the learning that leads to digital jobs.
+There is a significant underrepresentation of females in digital jobs and in the learning that leads to digital jobs.

 IFATE has produced occupational routeways and maps.
-An analysis of the jobs and learning opportunities in
+An analysis of the jobs and learning opportunities in Cheshire and Warrington for the Digital route can be found at this link.

-Digital pathway →.

-03.6 Health and Care
+3.6 Health & Care

 The sector had about 2,400 employers employing about 60,000 people in Cheshire and Warrington in 2021.
 The sector employed a lower percentage of the workforce than is the case nationally with an LQ of 0.9 in 2021.
-The following wards all had employment of more than 1000 in the Health and Care sector: Upton; Bunbury; Bewsey and Whitecross; Broken Cross and Upton; Orford; Burtonwood and Winwick; Chester City and the Garden Quarter; Crewe East; and Mobberley.
+The following wards all had employment of more than 1000 in the Health & Care sector: Upton; Bunbury; Bewsey and Whitecross; Broken Cross and Upton; Orford; Burtonwood and Winwick; Chester City & the Garden Quarter; Crewe East; and Mobberley.